 Getting a permit is quite simple.
 The first step is to obtain a permit application form.
 Permit application forms

-are available from California Department of Fish and Game or from CTTC Officers or Adoption Chairs.
-To request a Desert Tortoise Permit Application from CTTC Officers or Adoption Chairs,
+are available from California Department of Fish and Wildlife or from California Turtle & Tortoise Club Adoption Chairs.
+To request a Desert Tortoise Permit Application from CTTC Adoption Chairs,

 contact the CTTC Chapter closest to you.

-Normally, CTTC officials will ask new owners to complete a permit
+CTTC will have new owners complete a permit

 application as part of the process of adopting a desert tortoise through